 Generation Xerox: As the story goes on, it becomes increasingly apparent that Shinji and Gendo really aren't so different, in that both of them are determined to save their loved ones, even if it means wiping out the entirety of humanity.

 Go Mad from the Revelation: Towards the middle of 3.0, he's confronted with numerous shocking revelations in very short order, the "highlights" being that he inadvertently annihilated the remainder of the biosphere and that he did not actually save "his" Rei.
 He pretty much unravels on the spot.

 Heroic BSOD: He's bad at some point of 3.0, but Kaworu's gruesome death takes the last of Shinji's sanity.
 Lampshaded by his seiyuu, the preview of 4.0 (saying Shinji lost his will to live), and his bonus song "Famously".
 It remains to be seen how he'll snap out this Despair Event Horizon.

-It might be a Mythology Gag since in the original series Shinji is shown to be an extremely modest but superb cello player.
+In the original series Shinji is shown to be an extremely modest but superb cello player.
 Rebuild-Shinji may have learned the piano in the past (instead) and was being just as modest about his playing ability as he was with the cello.
 Even if not, a musician always finds it easier to learn a second instrument than someone starting from scratch.